Brian-McK/PHP-News-Blog-SQL/README.md

 # Brian McKenna CA-3

 This repository hosts a php application in the form of a news blog.
+The news blog is open for the public to view but they can only read the blogs.
-Users can create create, edit & delete blog posts and categories.
+Users can register and add blogs but cant edit or delete blogs.
+Admins have all privileges.
+They are able to add blog posts, edit blog posts, remove blog posts, create blog post categories, delete categories and also delete users.

 Feel free to download it and if there is any major issues please email me:  d00197352@student.dkit.ie

 ## How to run the app